Rules

 1) Students must be enrolled for credit in a qualifying public high school, private high school, or home-based high school course at some time during the current academic year.

-2) Students who have taken or are taking economics courses for college credit from a post-secondary instructor are not eligible to compete.
+2) High school students who have taken or are taking economics courses for college credit from a post-secondary instructor are eligible to compete.

 3) Students who have taken more than one semester of economics at any time must compete in the Adam Smith Division.